Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 The Best Carne Asada Marinade

 This marinade is all about balance, bright citrus, bold spices, and a slight kick of heat.
-Orange juice brings sweetness, lime and lemon bring acidity, and tequila (or vinegar or soy sauce) adds punch.
+Orange juice brings sweetness, lime and lemon bring acidity, and tequila (or vinegar) adds punch.
 Smoked paprika, cumin, and oregano provide warmth and depth.

 Optional flavor upgrade: Toast a dried chile (such as guajillo or ancho) in a dry pan, remove the seeds, blend it with a splash of water, and add it to the marinade for extra depth.